yutonghan19951123/yutong-han.github.io/content/blog/2022-2-1-what-snow-sport-suit.md

 Our initial idea was to let readers view sports that corresponded to their talents based on the physical data (e.g., height and weight, length of arms and legs) of athletes in various Winter Olympics sports.
 Inspired by the Washington Post's interactive project: [Which Olympic Sports Fit Your Body?](https://www.washingtonpost.com/graphics/sports/olympics/olympic-body-types/)

 But after searching for the data, we found out that the gap of body data is too big between winter athletes and the ordinary people.
 In this case, we changed the way.
-More details you can see in this article: [the Process of What Winter Olympic Sports You Fit?](/blog/2022-3-1-process-sport)

 In addition to working on the every-other-day epidemic reports, the weekly data news and mini articles, I spent about two months focusing on this project.